dusti1n/DNA2A-Assembler/README.md

 ```
 ---

+## Illumina Data
-### This part is important if you also want to use illumina data!
+#### This part is important if you also want to use illumina data!
-; Set illumina_data: true; If you want to use Illumina data!
++ Set illumina_data: true; If you want to use Illumina data!
-; Set illumina_data: false; If you don’t want to use Illumina data!
++ Set illumina_data: false; If you don’t want to use Illumina data!
 ```
 CONFIG; set illumina_data: true
 ```